dcoudenis/simon-arduino/README.md

 - Play sequence to user up to score value.
 - Read user inputs and compare to sequence (adding 1 to score when end of sequence is reached).

-If user input wrong color, game_over is set to 0 (true) and score to 100 (used to break while condition) :
+If user inputs wrong color, game_over is set to 0 (true) and score to 100 (used to break while condition) :

 ```C++
 if ( last_input == rdn[i] ) {